stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 matter must not get to the promiscuous public.

   The train service to Brattleboro is not bad--you can get a time-table in Boston.
-Take the B. &amp; M. to Greenfield, and then change for the brief remainder of the way.
+Take the B. & M. to Greenfield, and then change for the brief remainder of the way.
 I suggest your taking the convenient 4:10 p.m.--standard--from Boston.
 This gets into Greenfield at 7:35, and at 9:19 a train leaves there which reaches Brattleboro at 10:01.
 That is week-days.
 Let me know the date and I'll have my car on hand at the station.